 Capitol lockdown: Suspect shot after ramming into barrier, pulling out knife; 2 officers injured

-United States Capitol was locked down on Friday due to an 'exterior security threat'

-The United States Capitol was locked down on Friday due to an "exterior security threat," as the United States Capitol Police (USCP) said two officers were injured after a car rammed into them.
+The United States Capitol was locked down on Friday due to an "exterior security threat," as the United States Capitol Police (USCP) said two officers were injured after a car rammed into them and sources said officers shot a suspect.

 The suspect exited his car wielding a knife and was shot by the USCP.